 Another recurring theme is how UL can facilitate both SL (Sec.
 5) and RL (Sec.
 6).
 UL (Sec.
-5.7.4) is normally used to encode raw incoming data such as video or speech streams in a form that is more convenient for subsequent goal-directed learning.
+5.6.4) is normally used to encode raw incoming data such as video or speech streams in a form that is more convenient for subsequent goal-directed learning.
 In particular, codes that describe the original data in a less redundant or more compact way can be fed into SL (Sec.
-5.10, 5.15) or RL machines (Sec.
+5.9, 5.14) or RL machines (Sec.
 6.4), whose search spaces may thus become smaller (and whose CAPs shallower) than those necessary for dealing with the raw data.
 UL is closely connected to the topics of regularization and compression (Sec.
 4.3).

-4.3 Occam's Razor: Compression and Minimum Description Length (MDL)
+4.3 Occam's Razor: Compression and Minimal Description Length (MDL)

 Occam's razor favors simple solutions over complex ones.
-Given some programming language, the principle of Minimum Description Length (MDL) can be used to measure the complexity of a solution candidate by the length of the shortest program that computes it (e.g., Solomonoff, 1964; Kolmogorov, 1965b; Chaitin, 1966; Wallace and Boulton, 1968; Levin, 1973a; Rissanen, 1986; Blumer et al., 1987; Li and Vitányi, 1997; Grünwald et al., 2005).
-Some methods explicitly take into account program runtime (Allender, 1992; Watanabe, 1992; Schmidhuber, 2002, 1995); many consider only programs with constant runtime, written in non-universal programming languages (e.g., Rissanen, 1986; Hinton and van Camp, 1993).
-In the NN case, the MDL principle suggests that low NN weight complexity corresponds to high NN probability in the Bayesian view (e.g., MacKay, 1992; Buntine and Weigend, 1991; De Freitas, 2003), and to high generalization performance (e.g., Baum and Haussler, 1989), without overfitting the training data.
+Given some programming language, the principle of Minimal Description Length (MDL) can be used to measure the complexity of a solution candidate by the length of the shortest program that computes it, e.g., (Solomonoff, 1964; Kolmogorov, 1965b; Chaitin, 1966; Wallace and Boulton, 1968; Levin, 1973a; Rissanen, 1986; Li and Vitányi, 1997).
+Some methods explicitly take into account program runtime (Allender, 1992; Watanabe, 1992; Schmidhuber, 2002, 1995); many consider only programs with constant runtime, e.g., (Rissanen, 1986; Hinton and van Camp, 1993; Li and Vitányi, 1997).

+In the NN case, the MDL principle suggests that low NN weight complexity corresponds to high NN probability in the Bayesian view, e.g., (MacKay, 1992; Buntine and Weigend, 1991), and to high generalization performance.
 Many methods have been proposed for regularizing NNs, that is, searching for solution-computing, low-complexity SL NNs (Sec.
-5.7.3) and RL NNs (Sec.
+5.6.3) and RL NNs (Sec.
 6.7).
 This is closely related to certain UL methods (Sec.
-4.2, 5.7.4).
+4.2, 5.6.4).

-4.4 Learning Hierarchical Representations Through Deep SL, UL, RL
+4.4 Learning Hierarchical Representations in Deep SL, UL, RL

-Many methods of Good Old-Fashioned Artificial Intelligence (GOFAI) (Nilsson, 1980) as well as more recent approaches to AI (Russell et al., 1995) and Machine Learning (Mitchell, 1997) learn hierarchies of more and more abstract data representations.
+Many methods of Good Old-Fashioned Artificial Intelligence (GOFAI) (Nilsson, 1980) and more recent approaches to AI (Russell and Norvig, 1994) learn hierarchies of more and more abstract data representations.
 For example, certain methods of syntactic pattern recognition (Fu, 1977) such as grammar induction discover hierarchies of formal rules to model observations.
 The partially (un)supervised Automated Mathematician / EURISKO (Lenat, 1983; Lenat and Brown, 1984) continually learns concepts by combining previously learnt concepts.
 Such hierarchical representation learning (Ring, 1994; Bengio et al., 2013; Deng and Yu, 2014) is also a recurring theme of DL NNs for SL (Sec.
 5), UL-aided SL (Sec.
-5.8, 5.10, 5.15), and hierarchical RL (Sec.
+5.7, 5.9, 5.14), and hierarchical RL (Sec.
 6.5).
 Often, abstract hierarchical representations are natural by-products of data compression (Sec.
-4.3), e.g., Sec.
-5.10.
+4.3), e.g., (Sec.
+5.9).

-4.5 Fast Graphics Processing Units (GPUs) for DL in NNs
+4.5 Fast GPU Hardware for DL NN

-While the previous millennium saw several attempts at creating fast NN-specific hardware (e.g., Jackel et al., 1990; Faggin, 1992; Ramacher et al., 1993; Widrow et al., 1994; Heemskerk, 1995; Korkin et al., 1997; Urlbe, 1999), and at exploiting standard hardware (e.g., Anguita et al., 1994; Muller et al., 1995; Anguita and Gomes, 1996), the new millennium brought a DL breakthrough in form of cheap, multiprocessor graphics cards or GPUs.
-GPUs are widely used for video games, a huge and competitive market that has driven down hardware prices.
+While the previous millennium saw several attempts at creating fast NN-specific hardware, e.g., (Jackel et al., 1990; Faggin, 1992; Ramacher et al., 1993; Widrow et al., 1994; Heemskerk, 1995; Korkin et al., 1997; Urlbe, 1999), the new millennium enabled a DL NN breakthrough in form of cheap, multi-processor graphics cards or GPUs.
+GPUs are widely used for video games, a huge and competitive market that drove down hardware prices.
 GPUs excel at fast matrix and vector multiplications required not only for convincing virtual realities but also for NN training, where they can speed up learning by a factor of 50 and more.
 Some of the GPU-based FNN implementations (Sec.
-5.15 - 5.18) have greatly contributed to recent successes in contests for pattern recognition (Sec.
-5.18 - 5.21), image segmentation (Sec.
-5.20), and object detection (Sec.
-5.20 - 5.21).
+5.14 - 5.17) have greatly contributed to recent successes in contests for pattern recognition (Sec.
+5.17 - 5.20), image segmentation (Sec.
+5.19), and object detection (Sec.
+5.19 - 5.20).